LASIK eye surgery in Iran: all you need to know

 It is important for the patient to learn the facts about the outcomes before undergoing the surgery.
 For a safe and effective outcome, the surgeon carefully evaluates the patient to determine if he or she, is the right candidate for a LASIK.

 Next, eye measurements and check-ups are performed on the patient for dry eyes, large pupils and thin corneas, since these conditions may lead to serious complications.
 It is also important that the patient informs the surgeon or the doctor about any eye or other medical conditions, because it may result in unsatisfying results.

 Recovery after LASIK eye surgery

-Recovery from laser eye surgery is an ongoing process.
+Recovery from laser eye surgery is an gradual process.
 It will take around 7 days for you to be able to go back to your normal life.
 However, during these 7 days, you won’t be much restricted in activities.
 You should expect to feel itching and burning in the treated eye.